 3. We see only what we want to see: Everyone has a filter through which they evaluate the world.
 This filter is formed by a combination of education, personal upbringing, and experience.
 The specific beliefs that we develop about people are based on conclusions that we have drawn about them.
 People rarely take a step back and examine their existing constructs of others and search for evidence that could contradict them.
 Cognitive dissonance creates an innate drive to be right, and maintain consistency between our behavior and beliefs.
 If you were told by your family and friends that a particular type of person or group is dishonest and not be trusted, you would subconsciously avoid anyone you encounter who resembles that type.

-4. People are complex beings with many layers to them: Whenever you feel tempted to form a premature opinion about someone based on their exterior, remind yourself that there is so much more to them that you do not know.
+4. People are complex beings with many layers to them: Whenever you feel tempted to form an instant opinion about someone based on their exterior, remind yourself that there’s so much more to them that you do not know.
 Beneath the surface, there could be untold secrets, revolutionary ideas, and pearls of wisdom that are waiting to be shared.
 Their hopes, faith, and character have been shaped by moments of joy, as well as tragedies that may have caused them grief and strife.
 That’s why you can’t peg a person to particular ‘type’ – there are just so many layers to their personality that can only be understood when you talk to them and get to know them better without judgement and expectations.

 5. You’ll give others the chance to be themselves and reveal their true selves: When you avoid assessing people based on their appearances, you essentially allow them to show you who they really are.
 This is considered to be a rare luxury in today’s fast-paced and self-centered world.
 It has a liberating effect on those who receive this gift.
 It will put people at ease, and they’ll find it easier to open up in the safe space that you provide.
 In truth, everyone covers up the confusion, emptiness, and insecurity that lies in deep recesses of their psyche because they don’t want to appear fragile and broken.
 But when you make it okay to reveal their humanity, you can see them in their completeness.
-This opens up the pathway to real intimacy, understanding, and trust.

 Imagine a world where everyone willingly opened their hearts to each other.
 A world where people made an effort to obliterate all their prejudices and fear-based opinions of those who appear to be different.
 When people show this type of tolerance and compassion, our world will be enveloped by love, and sparkle with peace and harmony.